LibertasIoT/libertas-rpi-img/README.md

 ![Libertas Studio](images/libertas_studio.png)

+## The power LED keepalive flash

+Once Libertas is running, the Raspberry Pi power LED will blink the Morse code of "OK" (a sequence of on for 100ms or 300ms followed by 100ms off) and a short burst of five on and off at a 50ms interval.

+If you see the power LED blinking, the Libertas process is running.

-## Startup/Reboot wait time
+## Startup and reboot time

-The Libertas service takes about 1-2 minutes to go back online because it depends on too many services such as chronyd (see below).
+For the first time, Libertas takes about 3-5 minutes to start.
+Reboot usually takes 1-2 minutes.
 So please be patient.

 Last updated: 2025-09-13